 On March 21st, the House Appropriations Committee approved the Commerce, Justice and Science Appropriations bill.
 The spread of medical and recreational marijuana throughout our Nation put a heavy focus on this year’s appropriations bill.
 Medical marijuana protections have been a part of this bill since 2014, and the committee is adamant these protections are continuously approved.
 Even though there are already certain medical marijuana protections in place, these protections must consistently have bipartisan support.

 Luckily, our representatives and federal government are beginning to listen to public opinion on legalizing marijuana.
 While the Rohrabacher-Blumenauer Amendment protects established state medical marijuana programs, recreational marijuana programs do not have the same protections.
-Either way, the Rohrabacher-Blumenauer Amendment is a step in the right direction for Federal reform.
+Either way, the Rohrabacher-Blumenauer Amendment is a step in the right direction for Federal reform

 The History of Medical Marijuana Protections

 Since the beginning of state medical marijuana programs, there has been a severe disconnect between state and federal laws.
-The confusion among patients, owners, state jurisdiction, and federal authority has caused a lack of efficiency within our governing bodies.
+The confusion among medical consumers, owners, state jurisdiction, and federal authority has caused a lack of efficiency within our governing bodies.
 While many representatives understand the importance of closing the gap between state and federal marijuana laws, others are still facing a learning curve.
 That's why it's an ongoing battle to keep medical marijuana protections in place.

 Timeline of Medical Marijuana in the United States: